-Danger

-Inspect the packing between the gas valve and gas pipe whenever they are disassembled.
+Danger Inspect the packing between the gas valve and gas pipe whenever they are disassembled.
 The packing must be installed and must be in good condition.
 Failure to comply will cause a gas leak, resulting in severe personal injury or death.

-This conversion kit shall be installed by a qualified service agency in accordance with Custom Comfort instructions and all applicable codes and requirements of the authority having jurisdiction.
-The information in these instructions must be followed to minimize the risk of fire or explosion and/or to prevent property damage, personal injury or death.
-The qualified service agency is responsible for the proper installation of this kit.
+Warning This conversion kit shall be installed by a qualified service agency, or the gas supplier in accordance with the manufacturer's instructions and all applicable codes and requirements of the authority having jurisdiction.
+If the information in these instructions is not followed exactly, a fire, an explosion, or production of carbon monoxide can result causing property damage, personal injury, or loss of life.
+The qualified installer, service agency, or the gas supplier is responsible for the proper installation of this kit.
 The installation is not proper and complete until the operation of the converted appliance is checked as specified in the manufacturer's instructions supplied with the kit.